saketh-exe/sak-altswitch/README.md

 - Keys that the switcher does not bind still reach the window underneath while the list is open.
 Blocking them needs an exclusive keyboard grab, which risks trapping the keyboard if a switch is ever left open.
-- Rows show the workspace, the app class, and the title.
-There are no icons and no window thumbnails.
+- Rows show the app icon, workspace, app class, and window title.
+Window thumbnails are not currently supported.

 ## License